sween/ccda-iza/README.md

-ccda-isa-arch
+ccda-iza
 =============

- A library to determine medical characteristics of a person or patient for a supplied CCDA.
+ A library to determine medical characteristics of a person or patient for a supplied CCDA and other usable things.